analogdevicesinc/ai8x-training/TensorFlow/README.md

-# TensorFlow 2.3.0 Support
+# TensorFlow 2.3.0 Support with Keras API

 ## Overview

-The ML models created and trained using TensorFlow 2/Keras API can be ported and executed on MAX78000.
-Different types of Keras models with TensorFlow sequential, functional and sub-classing API are supported.
+This document describes the modeling of networks using **TensorFlow 2 Keras API**.
+The ML models created and trained can be ported to and executed on MAX78000.
+Different types of Keras models with TensorFlow  are supported, including high-level sequential, functional and sub-classing API .
 The following development approach has to be used:

 1. Create Keras model using supported MAX78000 TF sub-classes which reflect hardware behavior and limit operations
 2. Train model and store the model graph + weights into a **saved_model.pb** file